 Students at schools utilizing the Spirit System learn to manage their fitness by exercising at an elevated heart rate.
 They wear the IHT ZONE heart rate monitor during class and, along with their parents, receive detailed reports analyzing their heart rate throughout their workout immediately following class.
 Students work with teachers to understand the reports which detail how many minutes each student spent exercising at a moderate to vigorous physical activity level.

 “Children and adolescents aged 6 to 17 years should have 60 minutes (1 hour) or more of physical activity each day,” states the CDC, which continues that “most of the 60 or more minutes a day should be either moderate- or vigorous-intensity aerobic physical activity and should include vigorous-intensity physical activity at least 3 days a week.”

 Students also learn the essential skill of utilizing a heart rate monitor, a skill they can rely on as they develop their own exercise routines as adults.

 “The kids having this technology so young is very exciting,” Yost said.
 “They’ll be able to take that knowledge and use it as an adult.
-Whatever [their activity] may be, as an adult, having the knowledge and the desire to know how a heart rate monitor works will be a huge skill set that they can carry on with them.”
+Whatever may be, as an adult, having the knowledge and the desire to know how a heart rate monitor works will be a huge skill set that they can carry on with them.”

 Creating Positive Experiences in PE